grqz/yt-dlp-apple-webkit-jsi/py/js_to_py.md

 ## Javascript return values

-Example code (RuntimeError will be thrown if you return an unsupported object):
+Example code (RuntimeError will be raised if you return an unsupported object):

 ```js
 let x = {};